alecive/reactControl/README.md

 The core module is the `reactController`.

-There are other modules in the repository which have so far an internal/development character.
-They are `jointVelCtrlIdentSimple`, `reactController-sim`, `reactController-sim-enhanced` under `modules` and there is another internal piece of code in `tests` (which implements the same controller formulation for the optimizer with the simplest possible infrastructure needed to run on the robot).
+The old modules and tests which had an internal/development character are placed in `deprecated` folder.

 ### Documentation of the `reactController`